kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 ---
 ## Multi-Vendor Contracts

 Engaging multiple vendors under an IDIQ or BPA is increasingly common in complex government digital service environments.
 These multi-vendor ecosystems promise flexibility, competitive pricing, and access to a diverse pool of expertise.
-But with that opportunity comes a new set of management challenges, requiring agencies to shift their mindset from simply managing contracts to managing a marketplace.
-This lesson explores effectively structuring, administering, and leading in a multi-vendor environment.
+However, with this opportunity comes a new set of management challenges, requiring agencies to shift their mindset from simply managing contracts to managing a marketplace.
+This lesson explores the effective structuring, administration, and leadership in a multi-vendor environment.

 **Learning objectives**